 Mr Cameron attended an EU summit yesterday to discuss Iraq, Syria and security.
 He was expected also to talk with the President of the European Parliament, Martin Schulz, to discuss a European Union directive on sharing air passenger records, a measure currently stalled by the parliament as it looks into concerns about civil liberties and privacy.
 Other discussions were expected to focus on possible support the EU could give to third countries on aviation and airport security, and on any progress by the EU foreign affairs service in pulling together a team to look at countering radicalisation across the bloc.
 "We are looking to put resources into that team," said a Downing Street official.

-Martin Schulz, President of the European Parliament A statement from the council said yesterday: "The European Council calls on the council and the European Parliament to finalise work on the EU Passenger Name Record proposal before the end of the year.
+A statement from the council said yesterday: "The European Council calls on the council and the European Parliament to finalise work on the EU Passenger Name Record proposal before the end of the year.

 "The European Council also underlines the need for close cooperation with third countries to develop a coherent approach, including to strengthen border and aviation security and counter-terrorism capacity in the region."